 no electrons flowed inside you.
 These electric currents are flows of

 atoms.
 All the electric currents in your brain and nerves are composed of

-moving sodium and potassium atoms.
+moving chloride, sodium and potassium atoms.
 No electrons.
 (LOTS MORE)